mozilla/code-review/docs/publication.md

 ## Build analysis output

-The code-review bot currently supports 6 different formats to report issues (clang-tidy, clang-format, zero coverage, infer and mozlint).
+The code-review bot currently supports 6 different formats to report issues (clang-tidy, clang-format, zero coverage and mozlint).
 We are in the process of standardizing toward [a single format described here](analysis_format.md).

 ### Taskcluster artifacts